Akcakaya/MAPS-to-Models/README.md

 For more information, please see Ryu et al. (2015), who describe the methods and demonstrate their use with data from the MAPS [(Monitoring Avian Productivity and Survivorship)] (http://www.birdpop.org/pages/maps.php) program (hence the "MAPS" in `MAPS-to-Models`).

 The program allows estimating survival rates; fecundities; density dependence in survival rate; density dependence in fecundity; temporal variability in survival rate; temporal variability in fecundity.
-Main features include (1) estimating true survival based on apparent survival estimates and population trend estimates (e.g., from Breeding Bird Survey); (2) fecundity as an unbiased estimate of juvenile:adult ratio by using the relative capture probabilities of juveniles and adults; (3) estimating density dependence in survival and fecundity; (4) estimating natural temporal variability in survival and fecundity (excluding sampling variability); (5) creating ready-to-run demographic model files; (6) incorporating uncertainties and preparing the files necessary for a global sensitivity analysis.
+Main features include (1) estimating true survival based on apparent survival estimates and population trend estimates; (2) fecundity as an unbiased estimate of juvenile:adult ratio by using the relative capture probabilities of juveniles and adults; (3) estimating density dependence in survival and fecundity; (4) estimating natural temporal variability in survival and fecundity (excluding sampling variability); (5) creating ready-to-run demographic model files; (6) incorporating uncertainties and preparing the files necessary for a global sensitivity analysis.

 ## Program input
 `MAPS-to-Models` inputs data from 3 data files for each species, all in CSV (comma separated values) format: